hibaAkroush/hotelsDeals/README.md

 # Experience
 ## in Node Js: beginner and i have used jqiery and slick im intermediate
-## remark my level in these things is maerely subjective
+## remark: my level in these technologies is maerely subjective

 # why I chose this language?